ohwmakers/OHM-curriculum/_articles/05-roadmapping/time-management.md

 One of the biggest issues in open projects is the lack of time to implement all ideas and features that would bring the project forward.
 The fact that a lot of open projects are made by one or a few people in their free time, does not help with the time issue.

 This is why focusing on time management is important.
-As a very precious and scarce resource, one should make sure it is used efficiently and in a way that is sustainable, since as project grows and new users come in, more and more time is needed to answer questions, resolve unexpected issues, onboard new contributors.
+As a very precious and scarce resource, one should make sure it is used efficiently and in a way that is sustainable, since as project grows and new users come in, more and more time is needed to answer questions, resolve unexpected issues, onboard new contributors, etc.

 ### Sustainability & burn out in open source